 - Empty the Trash to permanently delete it from your Mac

-Both the above ways won’t remove app leftovers like caches and preference files to fully clean the storage space of your hard drive.
+Both the above ways won’t remove app leftover files like caches and preference files to fully clean the storage space of your Mac hard drive.

-Actually, while installing and using an app, its temporary files, caches, cookies, downloaded documents, or similar files may be generated into some Mac folders, including
+Actually, while installing and using an app, its temporary files, caches, cookies, downloaded documents, or similar files may be generated into the following Mac folders, including:

 - ~/Library/Application Support